ROCm/hipSOLVER/docs/source/userguide_intro.rst

 to the given architecture is recommended.

 Another purpose of hipSOLVER is to facilitate the translation of cuSOLVER applications to `AMD's open source ROCm platform <https://rocmdocs.amd.com/en/latest/index.html>`_ ecosystem.
-To that end, hipSOLVER also includes a
+To that end, hipSOLVER also includes
-:ref:`compatibility API <library_compat>` with method signatures that match exactly those of cuSOLVER.
+:ref:`hipsolverDn <library_compat>` and :ref:`hipsolverRf <library_refactor>` compatibility APIs with method signatures that match exactly those of cuSOLVER.
 For more details see the section :ref:`usage_label`.

 Currently implemented functionality